-Engineering Technology (ET) at ISU is an applied program that allows students to explore the integration of engineering principles and modern technology.
-The courses in ET focus on the management of people, processes, and materials through hands-on, application-oriented activities.
+Engineering Technology at ISU is an applied program that allows students to explore the integration of engineering principles and modern manufacturing technology.
+The courses in Engineering Technology focus on the management of people, processes, and materials through hands-on, application-oriented activities.
 As a result, our students are well equipped to become project managers after they graduate.

 In general, the first two years at ISU are designed to provide you with the foundation of critical thinking skills necessary for a successful career.
 You take courses in the liberal arts, mathematics, and the physical sciences.
-Your junior and senior years are focused on the technical and managerial aspects of engineering technology including materials, advanced processing (metals and plastics), automation (programmable controllers and robotics), quality control, process planning, and project management.
+Your junior and senior years are focused on the technical and managerial aspects of engineering technology including materials, advanced manufacturing processing (metals and plastics), automation (robotics and programmable controllers), quality control, process planning, "lean" principles, and project management.

 The starting salary range from the previous year was $40,000 and $60,000.